DigitalGlobe/rdatools/README.md

 In general, `rda --help` is your guide, and note that `--help` works for all subcommands as well.
 You can find what version of `rda` you're running via `rda --version`.

 You can also use the `--debug` flag for any of the commands.
 When provided, the tool will log to stderr information on the http requests and responses being made.
-If you encounter a bug, you may try this option to try to get a better idea of what is happening and if the issue is in the cli or with RDA.
+If you encounter a bug, you may try this option to try to get a better idea of the HTTP requests being made and their responses and if the issue is in the cli or with RDA.

 Some of the commands return JSON responses; formatting JSON is easy by piping the output of the command to `jq` or `python -m json.tool`.
 For instance, `rda operator DigitalGlobeStrip1B | jq` yields nicely formatted JSON describing that operator.